Olegas/node-mockfs/README.md

 MockFS - Mocking FS module implementation for testing purpouses.

-Basic idea is to declare fs contents via JSON spec, mount it, and use through real `fs.*` functions like an ordinary fs.
+Basic idea is to declare file system contents via JSON spec, mount it, and use through real `fs.*` functions like an ordinary one.

 ```javascript
 var fs = require('fs'),